 AsRA uses a three-tiered approach to restoration:

 - AsRA coordinates a model program to address priority culverts in the Ausable watershed.
 Culvert replacements often require the restoration of a stream that had been forced under a road, often through too small of a plastic or metal pipe.
 We start by measuring to find the slope, dimension, and profile the stream needs to efficiently move sediment and water and remain in equilibrium.
 Designs are engineered to maximize water flow in at least a 100-year flood and minimize risk to roads.
 We restore the stream, install a culvert over it like a lid, and resurface the road.
+See projects in 2016 and 2015.

 - Finally, where a stream is stable, we restore riparian corridors.
 We identify native tree and plant species hardy enough to handle floods, ice, and wind and that provide habitat for a diversity of wildlife.
 We plant specimens large enough to have a survival rate of better than 50% with little regular care.
 Riparian buffers stabilize banks with dense root systems, absorb an amazing amount of water, and provide cooling shade that help to reduce water temperatures, allowing trout and other aquatic organisms to flourish.